Skip to main content

 Emitters

 For the sake of performance, we recommend using POST as the tracker can then batch many events together into a single request.
-Note that depending on your pipeline architecture, your collector may have limits on the maximum request size it will accept that could be exceeded by large batch sizes.
+Note that depending on your pipeline architecture, your Collector may have limits on the maximum request size it accepts that could be exceeded by large batch sizes.

 It is recommended that after you have finished logging all of your events to call the following method: